 Encouraging proactive participation in security practices through positive reinforcement is far more effective than punitive measures.

-“Punishment is not a preferred way to incentivize folks,” explained Banks.
-Instead of punishment, use rewards, such as a ‘wall of fame’ that highlights departments that excel in spotting and reporting phishing.
+Punishment is not a preferred way to incentivize team.
+Instead, use rewards, such as a ‘wall of fame’ that highlights departments that excel in spotting and reporting phishing.

-“It’s an ongoing incentive to be a good cyber citizen,” Banks said.
 This approach fosters a culture of enthusiasm and accountability around cybersecurity.
 Recognizing and rewarding good security practices encourages ongoing engagement and commitment.

 4. Consistent communication

 Effective, ongoing communication is key to keeping security messages fresh and engaging.
-Banks’ team utilizes various methods of communicating, including emails, chats, and in-person sessions.
-She’s not afraid to branch out into more creative formats to deliver security messages, too.
+The Deluxe team utilizes various methods of communicating, including emails, chats, and in-person sessions.
+Don't be afraid to branch out into more creative formats to deliver security messages, too.
+Tailoring the delivery to resonate with different audiences within the organization ensures that everyone can relate and stay engaged.

 5. Awareness of emerging threats